 Why it Works

-Together, agentic AI and AI agents don’t just patch things up, they prevent future fires.
+Together, agentic AI and AI agents don’t just patch things up; they prevent future fires.
 One understands context, emotion, and customer expectations.
-The other executes flawlessly, making sure every system is updated and every task completed.
+The other executes flawlessly, ensuring that every system is updated and every task is completed.

 Agentic AI